eficode-academy/kubernetes-katas/08-storage-basic-dynamic-provisioning.md

 # Storage

 This exercise shows how to provide persistent storage to your pods, so your data is safe across pod creation cycles.
 You will learn to create **PVs** and **PVCs** and how to use **storage classes**.
+You will also learn the difference of storage provisioning when using **Deployment** and **StatefulSet** objects.

-## Semi-Automatic / Semi-Dynamic provisioning:
+## Semi-Automatic / Semi-Dynamic provisioning - with Deployments:
 When you want to provide some persistent storage to your pods, you define/create a persistent volume claim (PVC), which the pod consumes by the mounting this PVC at a certain mount-point in it's file system.
 As soon as the PVC is created (using dynamic provisioning), a corresponding persistent volume (PV) is created.
 The PV in-turn takes a slice of storage from the storage class.
 As soon as the PV acquires this storage slice, the PVC binds to the this PV.

 A **storage class** has actual physical storage underneath it - provided/managed by the cloud provider; though, the storage class hides this information, and provides an abstraction layer for you.
 Normally, all cloud providers have a default storage class created for you, ready to be used.